katiedavis/working-guide/APP.md

 ```

 FYI - config will read your `.env` file, parse the contents, assign it to
-process.env,and return an Object with a parsed key containing the loaded content
+process.env, and return an Object with a parsed key containing the loaded
-or an error key if it failed.
+content or an error key if it failed.

 Next, we're going to add a packaged called Koa to our project